featherineaugustus/Traffic-Flow-Prediction/README.md

 Next, we trained linear regression models with different polynominal degress to best fit the number of vehicles against time (in hour 0-23).

-Also, we develop a best fit line table based on the mean number of cars at any given hour to predict the number of cars given a specific hour (0-23).
+Also, we develop a best fit line table based on the mean number of vehicles at any given hour to predict the number of vehicles given a specific hour (0-23).

 The best performance is apparently the best fit line table.